 Purpose: Treat chronic venous insufficiency and the symptoms of vein disease (leg heaviness, restless legs, frequent leg cramps, etc.)

 What is clarivein?

 ClariVein is a special technology wherein mechanical trauma and medication are used to close diseased veins.
-A special type of catheter with a rotating tip damages the inner linings of the affected vein, following which a sclerosant medication induces chemical damage, thereby closing the diseased vein completely.
+Your vein doctor uses a special type of catheter with a rotating tip to damage the inner linings of your affected vein, following which a sclerosant medication induces chemical damage, thereby closing your diseased vein completely.

 How does clarivein work?

-Unlike venaseal, this procedure doesn’t leave a permanent implant behind.
-And unlike endovenous ablation, it doesn’t involve tumescent anesthesia.
+Unlike venaseal, this procedure doesn’t leave a permanent implant in your body.
+And unlike endovenous ablation, you don’t have a risk of tumescent anesthesia.
 Furthermore, the catheter with the rotating tip can also reach twisted veins.

 - No need for tumescent anesthesia

 - Doesn’t leave an implant

 Clarivein isn’t yet covered by all insurance plans, so you might not receive insurance coverage.
 Furthermore, clarivein has been associated with some complications, such as difficulty moving past the vein valve, and you might experience some discomfort.